What is the Special Education Advocate Salary expectation?

 No, you don’t have to do anything.
 You can begin charging fees on day 1 of your business.

 I can make arguments for and against starting out as a free advocate.
 Sure, you have to get experience somewhere as an advocate.
 That may mean offering free services to friends and family.
+One strategy to consider is maximizing your advocate earnings during summer months, which can often be a lucrative time for those ready to market themselves.
+By leveraging seasonal trends and the increased demand for certain services, you can create a diverse portfolio that attracts more clients.
+This approach not only boosts your income but also enhances your reputation within your community.

 But here’s the thing–I’ve found that it’s very difficult, as a small business person, to transition from free to paid advocacy work.
 Once word gets out in your community that you’re a “free advocate” people get miffed when you ask for payment.

 My advice now is this.
 If you want to work for free to get experience, look into your local Special Education or IDEA Surrogate program.
 The IDEA surrogate program is one that provides kids who do not have parents “in the picture” to get an appointed educational decision maker for IEP meetings.
+That means either both parents are deceased, incarcerated or other similar circumstances for the child.

 This allows you to help a child who really needs it.
 You can get some experience.
 And, word isn’t spreading around your community that you’re the “free advocate” which can be difficult to recover from.